Richard Branson biography, quotes and net worth

 The start of Virgin

-When he experienced decreasing revenues in the company, Richard Branson tried to sell the enterprise.
-Unfortunately, this was not a success.
-Consequently, he established a mail-order record business called Virgin Mail Order in 1970.
+Richard Branson attempted to transfer ownership of his business after the business started generating lower profits.
+The attempt did not achieve any positive results.
+He launched his mail-order record business under the name Virgin Mail Order in 1970.
 With the company’s business model, they were able to offer lower prices than competitors which eventually led to increased sales volume.

-Richard Branson established Virgin Records, a chain of record stores, in the 1970s.
+Richard Branson established Virgin Records along with a network of record stores during the 1970s.
 The intention was to create a place in which people could socialize and listen to records together.
 The company soon became the number 1 independent record label for punk and new wave music.

-In this period, in his 20s, Richard Branson got married for the first time but the marriage did not last long.
+During his twenties Richard Branson entered into his first marriage which ended after a short period of time.
 He married again with Joan, and they got various children.
 Their first child was born premature and died after four days.
 They later got a daughter and son who also helped them heal from their lost baby.

 The importance of family